-For most people, recovering from a broken bone is an exercise in patience.
+Speeding Up Recovery time for most people, recovering from a broken bone is an exercise in patience.
 For an active person, being told that you have to significantly reduce or cease activity in order to let the bone heal is equivalent to torture.
-However, there are a few things you can do to help speed the healing process so you can get back to your normal activities as soon as possible.
+However, there are a few things you can do to help speed up the healing process so you can get back to your normal activities as soon as possible.

-When cells are damaged in a fracture, large amounts of prostaglandins are released.
+Speeding Up Recovery time, when cells are damaged by a fracture, large amounts of prostaglandins are released.
 Prostaglandins are a group of lipids made at sites of tissue damage or infection that are involved in dealing with injury and illness.
 They control processes such as inflammation, blood flow, the formation of blood clots and the induction of labor.
-Although this is what causes you to feel the pain, the production of these lipids are also instrumental to the early stages of tissue repair.
+Although this is what causes you to feel the pain, the production of these lipids is also instrumental to the early stages of tissue repair.

 Get more Calcium, Magnesium, Vitamin D and Vitamin K